-Controlled Atmosphere Stunning (CAS) is a slaughter or pre-slaughter method wherein birds are exposed to gasses that render them unconscious or, depending on the gas used and duration of exposure, lead to death.
-Common gasses to include carbon dioxide (CO2) or inert gases like argon; some systems employ a mix.
-CAS slaughter is considered one of the more humane methods, as there is less handling stress on birds and consistency in effectiveness, but the cost of installation and operating can be prohibitively expensive for some producers.
+Controlled Atmosphere Stunning (CAS) is a slaughter or pre-slaughter method wherein birds are exposed to gases rendering them unconscious or, depending on the gas used and duration of exposure, causing death.
+Common gases include carbon dioxide (CO2) or inert gases like argon; some systems employ a mix.
+CAS slaughter is considered one of the more humane methods, as there is less handling stress on birds and more consistency in effectiveness.
+The cost of installation and operation, however, can be prohibitively expensive for some smaller-scale producers.